Akash-Sharma-1/blog/tech/_posts/2021-07-08-Setting-up-Dell-XPS-15-with-Pop!_OS-Distro.md

 ---

->Update: [Ubuntu 20.04 installs works great](https://evanwill.github.io/_drafts/notes/ubuntu20.html) on XPS 15.
+{% include alert.html content='Update: <a href="https://evanwill.github.io/_drafts/notes/ubuntu20.html"> Ubuntu 20.04 installs works great</a>  on XPS 15.
 I have moved to Ubuntu 20.04, but most of this post is still relevant.
-The most recent versions of Pop!_OS have some unique gnome extensions, including an auto-tiling desktop option.
+The most recent versions of Pop!_OS have some unique gnome extensions, including an auto-tiling desktop option. ' %}